Joan Burnett, NNPCN Founder, Honorary Director for Life

 (First Term: October 27, 2016)

-A retired social worker that started volunteering in different capacities throughout her 20 plus years.
-She has helped in the office by providing support to both bereavement and palliative clients.
+A retired social worker who started volunteering in different capacities throughout her 30 plus years.
+She provides support to both bereavement and palliative clients.
 She presently serves as interim palliative lead in the Sturgeon Falls area, continuing to provide support to clients and presently sits on the Board of directors.

 (First Term: October 27, 2016)